evkx/evkx.github.io/content/technology/wheels/_index.md

 ---
 <!-- markdownlint-disable MD033 -->

-Choosing the right tires for your car depends on several factors, such as the type of car, the driving conditions, the weather, and your personal preferences.
-In this article, we will explain the difference between types of tires, the sizes of tires, and the special tires for electric vehicles (EVs).
+Choosing the right tires and wheels for your car depends on several factors, such as the type of car, the driving conditions, the weather, and your personal preferences.
+In this article, we will explain the difference between types of tires & wheels, the sizes of tires & wheels, and the special tires & wheels for electric vehicles (EVs).

 <figur>
     <a href="https://media.evkx.net/multimedia/models/lotus/eletre/eletre_s/exterior_2.jpg">